 So far, most HCI research on digital photography has improved how people manage, sort and manipulate their personal photo collections, and how they share photos over distance with others.
 There is also research in the storytelling that happens after photo sharing begins [4][19].
-In contrast, our interest is situating digital photo collections within the home in a way that opportunistically and naturally triggers photo-sharing and storytelling in the face-to-face setting provided by the domestic environment.
+In contrast, our interest is situating digital photo collections within the home in a way that opportunistically and naturally triggers photo-sharing and storytelling in the faceto-face setting provided by the domestic environment.

 One method promoting photo-sharing in the home is hinted at within Don Norman's discussion of objects that evoke memories [16].
 First, Norman considers the role of keepsakes, mementoes, postcards, souvenirs, trinkets and other similar items as physical objects that symbolize and evoke memories, associations and stories [p47].
 The canonical example is a trip souvenir collected during a memorable vacation and displayed in the home.
-Second, Norman then describes photography as yet another widespread means of capturing memories, explaining how "personal photos are mementos, reminders, and social instruments, allowing memories to be shared across time, place, and people" [p50].
+Second, e) Conversing over the rock f) Starting the slide show from the rock g) Storytelling through the slide show Figure 1.
+Souvenirs in action.
+Top: linking a memento and a photo set.
+Bottom: Social use of the memento to activate a slide show